 Note that the results presented here provide an early informal indication of the impacts of WVT on the motorway network.
 Baseline values from June 2017 before WVT opened have been used for convenience and to provide comparison over as short a period as possible to limit seasonal and growth effects, with Post-WVT results from August and September being presented.
 The formal Post Implementation Review that is being undertaken for the government’s Gateway Review process will include work to select the most appropriate baselines and periods for post-WVT results.

-Five summary network metrics were designed to provide an overview of the short term impacts of the Waterview tunnel on the performance of the entire motorway system through daily tracking (see ).
+Five summary network metrics were designed to provide an overview of the short term impacts of the Waterview tunnel on the performance of the entire motorway system through daily tracking (see Table 1).
 These impacts and their key implications are the “headline impacts” suitable for senior management and board level reporting.
-The impacts are summarised in and indicate an improvement on all measures since the opening of WVT.
+The impacts are summarised in Figure 4 and indicate an improvement on all measures since the opening of WVT.